Health-Related Quality of Life Perception Among Older Persons with Non-Communicable Diseases in Primary Healthcare Facilities: A Qualitative Inquiry

 Abstract

-Unveiling the understanding of older persons with non-communicable diseases (NCDs) regarding health well-being is paramount and can translate to increased self-efficiency, independence, and enhanced well-being.
-However, little is known about older persons’ understanding of the concept of health-related quality of life (HRQoL) in Uganda.
-The study explored perceptions of older persons with NCDs on HRQoL in central Uganda.
+Background The understanding of older persons with non-communicable diseases (NCDs) regarding health well-being is paramount and can translate to increased self-efficiency, independence, and enhanced well-being.
+However, little is known about older persons' understanding of the concept of health-related quality of life (HRQoL) in Uganda.
+The study explored perceptions and unveiled understanding of older persons with NCDs on HRQoL in central Uganda.
+Methods This exploratory qualitative study design involved 23 participants recruited from selected Primary healthcare facilities in Central Uganda.
+Thematic analysis using an inductive approach generated themes that informed the study's qualitative findings.
+Results The study highlighted the physical domain as a key component of HRQoL, encompassing holistic well-being, lifestyle modification, and financial stability.
+To promote well-being and support a healthy aging journey, it is essential to adopt a person-centered approach that aligns with the perceptions of older adults on HRQoL.

 Article activity feed